liam-ilan/gpt-rs/README.md

 This implementation was built to be as verbose as possible.
 The core of the model can be found under [`./src/model.rs`](./src/model.rs), heavily inspired by Karpathy's [minGPT](https://github.com/karpathy/minGPT).

 Some details:
-- 4 dropout layers per block, one post feed forward, one post attention head, and one on each residual [Residual Dropout: A Simple Approach to Improve Transformer’s Data Efficiency](https://aclanthology.org/2024.sigul-1.35.pdf).
+- 4 dropout layers per block, one post feed forward, one post attention head, and one on each residual.
+See [Residual Dropout: A Simple Approach to Improve Transformer’s Data Efficiency](https://aclanthology.org/2024.sigul-1.35.pdf).
 There is also a dropout applied post embedding.
 - Layer norm is applied prior to the multi-attention head/feed forward in each block (Pre-LN), see [On Layer Normalization in the Transformer Architecture](https://arxiv.org/pdf/2002.04745).

-The BPE tokenizer can be found under [`./src/tokenizer.rs`](./src/tokeinzer.rs).
+The BPE tokenizer can be found under [`./src/tokenizer.rs`](./src/tokenizer.rs).
 Tokenized datasets are serialized into `.ron` (Rusty-Object-Notation) files for later use.
-The tokenizer is modified from a classing BPE to include space-prefixing, no merges across words, and some do-not-merge tokens.
+The tokenizer includes space-prefixing, no merges across words, and some do-not-merge tokens.

 The training loop can be found under [`./src/train.rs`](./src/train.rs).
 It utilizes an AdamW optimizer.
-There is no learning rate scheduling in this branch, take a look at the [`linear_warmup-cosine-decay` branch](https://github.com/liam-ilan/gpt-rs/tree/linear-warmup-cosine-decay) for an implementation of a more refined scheduler (though it may be out of date with `main`).
+There is no learning rate scheduling in this branch, take a look at the [`linear-warmup-cosine-decay` branch](https://github.com/liam-ilan/gpt-rs/tree/linear-warmup-cosine-decay) for an implementation of a more refined scheduler (though it may be out of date with [`main`](https://github.com/liam-ilan/gpt-rs/tree/main)).

 ## Advanced Usage
 Custom models and training strategies can be configured with `.ron` files.
 See [`./example/train_config.ron`](./example/train_config.ron) and [`./example/transformer_config.ron`](./example/transformer_config.ron) for example configuration.

 - Run `cargo run --release -- -h` to get information on what commands are available, and upper level arguments (ie. seed, MPS).
 - Run `cargo run --release -- <COMMAND> -h` to get information on what arguments specific commands take.

+Some important arguments:
+- The tch and Rust RNGs can be seed with the `--seed` argument, ie `cargo run --release -- --seed 1234 <COMMAND>`
+- Training can start from a checkpoint, just pass the `--transformer-safetensors` argument to the `train`.
+- Temperature can be modified when generating text, just pass the `--temperature` command to `generate`.

 ## Author
 Built by [Liam Ilan](https://www.liamilan.com/), made in Canada 🇨🇦 ❤️.